 Originally established in 1902 as a Winchester High School sorority, the En Ka Society has thrived as a women’s volunteer service organization for over 100 years.
 En Ka was organized by six Winchester High School girls who wanted to have a club similar to one that the boys had formed.
 With the help of their German teacher, they chose “Nachmachen den Knaben”, “to imitate the boys,” as their motto.
-The first letters of these words, N K, were later expanded to En Ka.
-They soon changed their motto to ““Nachleben der Klösterlichengenossenschaft,” “to live up to the sisterhood.”
-The daisy was selected as the Society’s flower.
+Soon the motto was abbreviated to the letters N K, which is pronounced in German as En Ka, the name we use today.

 During the first decades, members of the organization began their campaign of good works by sewing for the Visiting Nurses, preparing surgical dressings for the Red Cross, and sending toys to children in war-stricken Europe.
 In 1916, a Hospital Fund was established to furnish a room in Winchester’s new hospital.